yceruto/msgphp/src/EavBundle/README.md

-# MsgPhp EAV Bundle
+# Entity-Attribute-Value Bundle

-A Symfony bundle for basic entity-attribute-values.
+A Symfony bundle for basic EAV management.

 ## Installation